-In the two decades since we first met Harry – back when he was an overlooked 11-year-old cooped up under the stair of number four Privet Drive – Pottermania has galvanised the world of the young imagination, spanning generations, making the magical ideas of Quidditch and Bertie Bott's Every Flavour Beans part of the cultural mainstream.
-Seven record-breakingly successful books later and we're still hungry for more magic – as 2016's blockbuster Harry Potter play shows.
+In the two decades since we first met Harry – back when he was an overlooked 11-year-old cooped up under the stairs of number four Privet Drive – Pottermania has galvanised the imagination, spanning generations, making the magical ideas of Quidditch and Bertie Bott's Every Flavour Beans part of the cultural mainstream.
+Seven record-breaking books later and we're still hungry for more magic – as 2016's blockbuster Harry Potter play shows.

 The Sorting Hat Song by J.K.
 Rowling.
 An extract of an original draft ©J.K.
 Rowling

 Combining original material from Rowling, snippets from Bloomsbury publishers and a wealth of ancient wizarding artefacts from the British Library archives, the new exhibition will bring more than a little bit more magic to central London.
 Exhibits will include Rowling's hand-written draft of the Sorting Hat Song (complete with crossings out), original illustrations by Jim Kay and an incredibly rare print of a witch's cauldron, dating back to 1480.

 Those of us who came of age with Harry, and are still waiting for that Hogwarts letter, can get to grips with the mythology that inspired Rowling – from the origins of the Philosopher's Stone to medieval images of creatures so magical even Hagrid would be mystified.